 Wudang Martial Arts, Medicine and Longevity

 Wudang Kung Fu embodies the reverence, following and preaching of the Dao.
-It highly values the cultivation of human body’s essence, qi and spirit [the three treasure].
+It highly values the cultivation of human body’s essence, qi and spirit [the three treasures].

-All methods regardless whether it is sitting or standing meditation, moving exercises like Daoist Yoga, Longevity, Qi Gong or secret practices lay stress on:
+All methods regardless whether it is sitting or standing meditation, moving exercises like Dao Yin, Longevity, Qi Gong or secret practices lay stress on: